ethereum/consensus-specs/specs/networking/rpc-interface.md

 )
 ```

-A union type is used to determine the contents of the `body` field in the request structure.
-Each "body" entry in the RPC calls below corresponds to one subtype in the `body` type union.
+The `method_id` is used to determine the deserialized contents of the `body` field in the request structure.
+Each "body" entry in the RPC calls below corresponds to the proper ssz deserialization for that method.

 The details of the RPC-Over-`libp2p` protocol are similar to [JSON-RPC 2.0](https://www.jsonrpc.org/specification).
 Specifically: